ugurkilic91/simple-angular/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.1.2.

-simple angular  is a development platform for building mobile and web applications using TypeScript/JavaScript  languages.
+simple angular  is a development platform for building web applications using TypeScript/JavaScript  languages.

 ## Quickstart
 With [npm](https://npmjs.org) do: